stlehmann/pyads/README.md

 Documentation: http://pyads.readthedocs.io/en/latest/index.html

 Issues: In order to assist with issue management, please keep the issue tracker reserved for bugs and feature requests.
-For any questions, particularly around usage, route creation and ads error messages when reading or writing variables, please either use [Stack Overflow](https://stackoverflow.com/) tagging the question with `twincat-ads` and state you are using the pyads library or use the [TwinControls](https://twincontrols.com/community/) Forum.
+For any questions, particularly around usage, route creation and ads error messages when reading or writing variables, please either use [Stack Overflow](https://stackoverflow.com/) tagging the question with `twincat-ads` and state you are using the pyads library.

 # Installation